wicked-rainman/DAPL/docs/README.md

+OVERVIEW

 DAPL is a program language wrapper intended to simplify the process of analysing files containing large volumes of single-line records (EG HTTP, SSH, Audit logs Etc).

-Provisions are made for dealing with other forms of data through a conversion process known as imput handling (Currently only one such converter exists - for processing spam E-mail).
+Provisions are made for dealing with other forms of data through a conversion process (Currently only one such converter exists - for processing spam E-mail).

 A small range of standalone utilities that aid dealing with IP related data have been included, albeit they are separate (but replicated) from the core DAPL system.

 DAPL makes provisions for two code blocks within any main routine:

 setup():